You just bought a beautiful pair of dress shoes.

 Follow this sequence of straight-lacing for your dress shoes to avoid uneven pressure on one side of the foot from improper lacing techniques.

-What are the advantages of STRAIGHT BAR LACING?
+What are the advantages of STRAIGHT LACING YOUR SHOES?

 - The tongue looks clean, without criss-crossing lacing underneath.
-The resulting clean look is aesthically more pleasing than regular lacing techniques.
+The resulting clean look is aesthetically more pleasing than regular lacing techniques.

 - You get additional grip on your shoe uppers.
 Which leads to better form while walking.